Getting started with Amazon Transcribe

 To use the Amazon Transcribe API, you must first install the AWS CLI.
 The current AWS CLI is version 2.
 You can find installation instructions for Linux, Mac, Windows, and Docker in the AWS Command Line Interface User Guide.

-Once you have the AWS CLI installed, you need to configure it for your security credentials and AWS Region.
+Once you have the AWS CLI installed, you must configure it for your security credentials and AWS Region.

-If you want to use Amazon Transcribe with an SDK, click on your preferred language for installation instructions:
+If you want to use Amazon Transcribe with an SDK, select your preferred language for installation instructions:

 Creating an Amazon S3 bucket